maelaubert56/maelaubert56/README.md

 - 🎸 I play guitar in a band called **SoulBrothers**.
 Check out our music on [YouTube](https://www.youtube.com/@SoulBrothers777).

-- ⚡ Fun fact: **I combine my passion for sports and coding through my involvement with BDS Efrei!**
+- ⚡ Fun fact: **I combine my passion for music and coding through my involvement at Live Efrei!**

 ---